Casu3475/Thunder-Loan/audit-data/findings.md

 You can also see the storage layout difference by running `forge inspect ThunderLoan storage` and `forge inspect ThunderLoanUpgraded storage`

 **Recommended Mitigation:** Do not switch the positions of the storage variables on upgrade, and leave a blank if you're going to replace a storage variable with a constant.
-In ThunderLoanUpgraded.sol:
+In `ThunderLoanUpgraded.sol`:

 ```diff
 -    uint256 private s_flashLoanFee; // 0.3% ETH fee